sarahbsullivan/lstm-model-S23/README.md

 This repository contains work I produced for the Spring 2023 Course at Johns Hopkins University: Gateway Data Science.

 I train my model using historical price data of Apple stock (AAPL).
-It then predicts APPL prices for the first two weeks of 2023.
+It then predicts AAPL prices for the first two weeks of 2023.
 Data is sourced from: https://www.nasdaq.com/market-activity/stocks/aapl/historical https://finance.yahoo.com/lookup